MicrosoftDocs/microsoft-salescopilot-docs/articles/more-options.md

    :::image type="content" source="media/copy-details.png" alt-text="Screenshot showing how to copy diagnostics data.":::

-## Sign out of Sales app
+## Sign out of Sales agent

-Signing out of the Sales app disconnects it from the CRM system.
-You need to sign in again to use the Sales app.
+Signing out of the Sales agent disconnects it from the CRM system.
+You need to sign in again to use the Sales agent.

 When you sign in and reconnect to the same CRM system and environment, your information is restored to the state it was in before you signed out.
 If you connect to a different CRM system or a different environment, the information isn't restored.